Arnica: benefits, dosage, contraindications

 Analgesic

-A study showed that sesquiterpene lactones, including helenalin present in Arnica, act as anti-inflammatory agents by inhibiting several biological pathways responsible for inflammation and pain, particularly the migration of polymorphonuclear neutrophils (white blood cells) to the injury site.
+A study has shown that sesquiterpene lactones, including helenalin found in Arnica, act as anti-inflammatory agents by inhibiting several biological pathways responsible for inflammation and pain, in particular the migration of polymorphonuclear neutrophils (white blood cells) to the site of injury.
 These anti-inflammatory actions could contribute to their analgesic effects.

 Usages associés